A Transportation Planner is a logistical planner working in and with transport - public and road infrastructure.

 What Is the Job Demand for Transportation Planners?

-This type of job role is expected to grow in demand around 6% in the coming decade.
-This is about the average of all jobs presently in the US.
-New emerging digital technologies (such as GIS) will make the process smoother and faster and may reduce demand in some areas.
+This type of job role is expected to grow in demand around 7% between 2020 and 2030.
+This is about the average of all jobs presently in the US.* New emerging digital technologies (such as GIS) will make the process smoother and faster and may reduce demand in some areas.
 However, the continuing growth of the human population counteracts any potential for downsizing on technology grounds.
 We will need new towns and cities and expand existing settlements to cope with the growing population.
 Graduates with these developing skills will be in much more demand and will have a competitive edge in the highest demand areas.

 What Are the Education Requirements to Become a Transportation Planner?